MateuszCaputa/geometric-pack/README.md

   program will take it as radius 'r' in exact order

+- Cube, You have to use one argument and program will take it as length side 'a'

+- ConicalFrustum, You have to use three arguments and program will take them as radius1 'r1', radius2 'r2' and height 'h' in exact order

 ## Example of use

 You can check example how this program works in src/utils/example.js